sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 ##### Handle BUFFER_POOL table update

 1. if the `buffer pool` has the `size` field, it will be treated as a fixed-size pool and pushed into `APPL_DB` directly.
-2. otherwise it's a dynamic size pool, the `BUFFER_MAX_PARAM.mmu_size` will be taken as size of that pool.
+2. otherwise it's a dynamic size pool, its size will be updated by lua plugin.

 ##### Handle BUFFER_PROFILE table update